viperleed/viperleed/doc/content/param_toc.rst

 Parameters in the PARAMETERS file
 =================================

-Below you can find a comprehensive list of all available paramters in alphabetical order.
+Below you can find a comprehensive list of all available parameters in alphabetical order.
 For curated lists with short explainations take a look at: